DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 Last updated: 12 July 2023

-This Cookies Policy explains what cookies are and how we use them.
-You should read this policy so you can understand what type of cookies we use, or the information we collect using cookies and how that information is used.
+This Cookies Policy explains what Cookies are and how we use them.
+You should read this policy so you can understand what type of Cookies we use, or the information we collect using Cookies and how that information is used.

-Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.
+Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from Cookies.
 For further information on how we use, store and keep your personal data secure, see our [Privacy Policy](/privacy-policy).

 We want to make our services easy, useful and reliable.
 When services are delivered on the internet, this sometimes involves placing small amounts of information on your computer, tablet, or mobile phone – whichever device you use to access our site.
-These include small files known as cookies.
+These include small files known as Cookies.

-We do not store sensitive personal information, such as mailing addresses, account passwords, etc. in the cookies we use.
+We do not store sensitive personal information, such as mailing addresses, account passwords, etc. in the Cookies we use.

 ## Interpretation and definitions